enesonus/enesonus/README.md

 # Hi It's Enes

-- 🔭 I’m working on Kubernetes, Cloud Native and Cloud Observability
+- 🔭 I’m working on Cloud Native and Cloud Observability Tools such as Crossplane, OpenTelemetry, Jaeger etc.

-- 🌱 I’m currently learning Go and Observability tools
+- 🌱 I’m currently learning Go.

-- ⏳ I previously worked with Django, Flutter, Spring Boot and Jaeger
+- ⏳ I previously worked with languages like Go, Python, Java, Dart and with frameworks Django, Spring Boot, Flutter.

 <!--- - 🤔 I try to share my experience on my [blog](https://github.com/enesonus/enesonus.git) posts.
 You can find Kubernetes, IoT and observability articles there.
 Enjoy the ride! --->